bregor77/FitsOnYou4/README.md

 # FitsOnYou

-## Project of a modern online store with the option of built-in Video-chat with a store advisor
+## Project of a modern online store FitsOnYou with builded-in video-chat with a store advisor

 Project made by Student NCI
 Student ID: x20113561